 While back sleepers may find that using a head pillow makes for a more comfortable experience, it’s not absolutely necessary.
 In fact, some may find that a flat-back position helps to promote neutral spine alignment.

-Well folks, we’ve reached the end of my review and you’re well on your way to finding the perfect pillow for your back-sleeping needs.
+Well folks, we’ve reached the end of this review and you’re well on your way to finding the perfect pillow for your back-sleeping needs.
 But before you get to shopping, just remember to pay close attention to loft, firmness, materials, and cooling properties.
 Be sure to read our guide on the best mattresses for back sleepers, too.
 Oh, and don’t forget to like and subscribe to our YouTube channel and follow us on Facebook, Twitter, and Instagram.
 Sweet dreams!